 Since most of our travel plans and get-togethers didn’t materialize because of the pandemic, 2021 is a great year to make up for all of it.
 Meeting new people is not only fun, it is also a great way of learning and expanding your horizons.
-It does not even have to be in a romantic sense.
+It does not even have to be in a romantic sense to be worthwhile.

-Or if you’re really not the type who’s into going out and meeting new people - we highly encourage finding a new hobby, at least!
+Meanwhile, if you’re really not the type who’s into going out and meeting new people, we highly encourage finding a new hobby, at least!

 Lessen Your Carbon Footprint However You Can

 This year, there has been a lot of talk and movement with regards to climate change.
-And if you’re still a little confused - we’re here to tell you that it is very much real.
-The bad news is - research suggests that we only have about a few more decades left before the damage becomes way too much to cope with.
-The good news is - you can start as early as now because there are SO MANY ways to lessen your carbon footprint.
+If you’re still a little confused, we’re here to tell you that it is very much real.
+The bad news is, research suggests that we only have about a few more decades left before the damage becomes way too much to cope with.
+The good news is, you can start as early as now because there are SO MANY ways to lessen your carbon footprint.

 You can go on a no-car day.
-You can go and lessen your meat consumption.
+Lessen your meat consumption.
 Refuse single-use plastics.
-Go for thrift shops, second-hand shopping and avoid fast fashion.
-From food to transportation to clothing and even personal care - there’s literally so much that we can do!
+Go for thrift shops, second-hand shopping, and avoid fast fashion.
+From food to transportation to clothing and even personal care—there’s literally so much that we can do!
 It’s always the small, consistent efforts that add up in the long run.

 This also leads us to our next suggestion.

-We know we said we need to make use of positive phrasing, avoid saying don’t, etc but hear us out: No does not always have to be negative.
-It can be empowering.
+We know we said we need to make use of positive phrasing, avoid saying can't, don’t, etc. but hear us out: No does not always have to be negative—it can be empowering.
 It can help you protect your peace.
 Most importantly, saying no can also help you become your best self.

 Learn to say no to things that make you uncomfortable.
 2021 has to be the year that you stop doing things that you don’t like.
 Learn to say no to distractions or overworking yourself.

-On the other hand, if you do find yourself unable to say no - getting a helping hand in the form of a personal assistant could help you manage your engagements.
+Meanwhile, if you do find yourself unable to say no, getting a helping hand in the form of a personal assistant could help you manage your engagements.